cypress-io/cypress-documentation/content/api/commands/mount.md

 ### React Router

-If you have a component that consumes a hook or component from [React Router](https://reactrouter.com/), you will need to make sure the component has access to a React Router provider.
+If you have a component that consumes a hook or component from [React Router](https://reactrouter.com/), make sure the component has access to a React Router provider.
 Below is a sample mount command that uses `MemoryRouter` to wrap the component.
-Setup props for `MemoryRouter` can be passed in the options param as well:

 ```jsx
 import { mount } from '@cypress/react'